-José Luis Gutiérrez is Director of the Department of Architecture at the Universidad Iberoamericana (IBERO) in Mexico City, Mexico.
+José Luis Gutiérrez is Director of the Department of Architecture, Urbanism and Civil Engineering at the Universidad Iberoamericana (IBERO) in Mexico City, Mexico.

-He is Head of the Holcim Chair for Sustainability & Accessibility, Department of Architecture, IBERO with teaching and research in the areas of sustainable building and accessibility for people with disabilities.
+He is Head of the Holcim Chair for Sustainability & Accessibility at IBERO with teaching and research in the areas of sustainable building and accessibility for people with disabilities.
 His professional experience in design and construction spans thirty years, with over fifty built projects.

 He holds a Bachelor of Architecture (1978) and Masters of Communication (2008) from IBERO, and has lectured extensively across Mexico, Spain, Ecuador, Paraguay and Colombia on sustainability and accessibility, linking both areas of expertise.
 He has acted as a consultant to the government of Mexico City and several federal agencies in Mexico, on matters of public policy in social security, sustainable construction, and accessibility for people with disabilities.